 We are both a volunteer and fund-raising organization; our volunteers commit to help raise funds for the programs we sponsor based on the length of their stay.
 We encourage volunteers not to pay any of their program donations, but instead raise funds through the sponsorship of family and friends.
 When you sign up, you will receive an on-line fund-raising page that will allow you to easily send out informative emails to family and friends, inviting them to sponsor you through donations on-line, or checks sent through the mail.

 Caminos volunteers must be age 18 or older, with a willingness to begin to learn or to improve their Spanish during their time with Outreach360.
-Caminos volunteers will need to complete the on-line registration form, as well as complete a phone interview with an Outreach360 staff member.
+Caminos volunteers will need to complete the on-line registration form for review and approval by Outreach360 staff, as well as complete a phone interview with an Outreach360 staff member after registering.

-We encourage Caminos candidates to submit their application well in advance of the Caminos program start date.
-Application approval and the submission for flight information and funds must be complete no later than 30 days prior to the program start date.
+We encourage Caminos candidates to complete their registration well in advance of the Caminos program start date, to allow for sufficient time for review and approval.
+Once registration is approved, the submission for flight information and funds must be complete no later than 30 days prior to the program start date.